HOME

 Description:

 Dendrimer conjugates may have one or more advantages, such as increased solubility, reduced toxicity, and improved pharmacokinetic properties.
 They can also be used to connect other types of molecules without affecting the agonist or antagonists properties.
 For instance, molecules such as those used for imaging or tracing can be added.
 Dendrimers can also be used to link more than one type of agonist or antagonist to confer multiple functionalities.
-This technology provides a novel mechanism to treat a number of disorders related to dysregulation of A3 adenosine receptors.
+This technology provides a novel mechanism to treat a number of disorders related to dysregulation of A

 Patent Information: